When You Realize Your Relationship Is Over

 Avoid using words that blame your partner in this discussion.
 Instead, use the first person to describe how you feel, what you think, and what you need from your partner.

-It is recommended to admit one’s feelings of loneliness and describe areas of ultimate incompatibility without attacking the partner’s character or personality.
-The aim is to explain why it is for the best that the two of you part ways when you realize your relationship is over.
+The aim is to explain why it is best that the two of you part ways when you realize your relationship is over.

 Handling Logistics

-In more complex and interconnected relationships, there will probably be some confrontation regarding the material aspects of life, such as property, living space, money, and possible legal aspects.
+In more complex and interconnected relationships, there will probably be some confrontation regarding the material aspects of life, such as property, living space, money, and possible legal elements.

-It is advised not to avoid professional intermediaries if there are multifaceted issues regarding properties or other important issues, such as children.
+It is advised not to avoid professional intermediaries if there are multifaceted issues regarding properties or other vital matters, such as children.

 When you realize your relationship is over